 On 6th February 1940 Verbormilia was en route from Dundee to Blyth in ballast when she ran aground in darkness and fog west of Fast Castle, Berwickshire.
 Due to wartime reporting restrictions the details surrounding her stranding are sparse but the lack of visible lights due to wartime rules is likely to have contributed to a navigation error by her captain.
 At around 11:00pm that evening the St Abbs lifeboat received a message from the coastguard that a vessel was ashore near Fast Castle.
 The Annie Ronald and Isabella Forest was launched at 11:30 and headed towards the scene in a moderate south easterly breeze and choppy seas .
-Due to the reduced visibility caused by the now dense fog it was two and half hours before they found the exact location of the wreck.
+Due to the reduced visibility caused by a dense fog it was two and half hours before they found the exact location of the wreck.
 She had gone ashore at the base of high cliffs.
 The local rocket brigade had also made an effort to reach the scene but were unable to do so due to deep drifting snow on the ground in the area.
-Initially the lifeboat stood by the wreck as it appeared that the men aboard were in no danger but, as the weather deteriorated twenty four of the thirty one crewmen were taken off leaving the officers aboard.
+Initially the lifeboat stood by the wreck as it appeared that the men aboard were in no danger but, as the weather deteriorated, twenty four of the thirty one crewmen were taken off leaving the officers aboard.
 The men were landed at St Abbs at 6:40am and the lifeboat returned to the wreck.
 With the weather continuing to deteriorate six officers were taken off later that morning leaving only the captain, who refused to leave his ships, aboard.
 The lifeboat dropped off the men at St Abbs and returned to the site with Admiralty salvage officers aboard but, by now, huge waves were breaking over the Verbormilia and the captain finally agreed to leave his ship.

 The Verbormilia was later declared a total wreck and subsequently was extensively salvaged.
 At this point her bell, clearly marked Grof Serenyl Bela, was recovered and now hangs in the clubhouse of the Long Eaton Sea Cadets.
 The remaining scattered wreckage of the Verbormilia lies in shallow water between four and eight metres in approximate position 55° 55.700’N, 002° 16.500’W.